ali-yaz/Capstone-Project-Azure-ML/README.md

 - [Capstone Project - Azure Machine Learning Engineer Nanodegree](#capstone-project---azure-machine-learning-engineer-nanodegree)

-# Capstone Project - Azure Machine Learning Engineer Nanodegree
+# Capstone Project

-In this project, we use the knowledge obtained in **Machine Learning Engineer with Microsoft Azure Nanodegree Program** to solve an interesting problem.
+# Azure Machine Learning Engineer Nanodegree

-The problem chosen is the [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic).
-In the famous Titanic shipwreck, some passengers were more likely to survive than others.
+I used [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic) dataset, which consist the data of the famous Titanic shipwreck, showing some passengers were more likely to survive than others.
 The dataset from Kaggle platform presents information about 871 passengers and a column that states if they have survived or not.
 The ultimate goal is to build a model that predicts which passengers survived the Titanic shipwreck.
 The Titanic Dataset is commonly referred to as the "hello world" of data science.

 Here we do this in two different ways:
 1) Using AutoML;